epam/edp-jenkins-operator/docs/api.md

-JenkinsServiceAccount is the Schema for the jenkinsserviceaccounts API
+JenkinsServiceAccount is the Schema for the jenkinsserviceaccounts API.

 <table>
     <thead>